joshualande/joshualande.github.io/_drafts/2014-02-18-indicies-in-sql.md

 # Multi-column Indices in SQL

-Now that we have seen the benefits of indexing, we will go over examples of finding indices for more complciated SQL queiries.
+Next, we will go over the indices rquired for harder SQL queries.

-First is the situation where we have multiple conditions in the `WHERE` clause.
+First, we will learn what to do when there are multiple conditions in the `WHERE` clause.
-For example, we might be looking for row in `recipe_ingredients` with a known recipe ID, ingredient ID, and amount.
+For example, we might be looking for a row in `recipe_ingredients` with an known recipe ID, ingredient ID, and amount.
 If so, we could run a query like: